The importance of a diagnosis

-Your loved one’s GP should be the first port of call if you have concerns about memory problems or any of the symptoms mentioned in what is dementia?.
+The GP should be the first port of call if you have concerns about memory problems or any of the symptoms mentioned in What is dementia?.

-The GP should ask questions to rule out other causes of memory loss (for example, head injury, stress, medication with side effects, possible infections or any thyroid or vitamin deficiencies).
+The GP should rule out other causes of memory loss (for example, head injury stress, medication with side effects, possible infections or any thyroid or vitamin deficiencies).
 They might also carry out a physical examination and tests to assess mental ability.
-If they suspect that the problems might be caused by a progressive condition such as dementia, the GP may want to review them again in a few weeks’ or months’ time, or refer them to a specialist for an assessment.

-Depending on your loved one’s age and other medical conditions or symptoms, the GP will probably refer them to a specialist – such as a neurologist, an old-age psychiatrist or the local memory assessment service – for a more thorough assessment.
-A specialist service will have more knowledge and experience about the condition, as well as have access to specialist testing (such as brain scans) and support services.
+Depending on your age and other medical conditions or symptoms, the GP will probably refer you to a specialist – such as a neurologist, an old-age psychiatrist or the local memory assessment service – for a more thorough assessment.
+A specialist service or memory clinic will have more knowledge and experience about the condition, as well as have access to specialist testing (such as brain scans) and support services.

 If you want a referral but the GP doesn’t offer it, discuss it with the doctor – they may have a good reason not to refer.
-If, after talking to the GP, you still feel that you want a referral, you may wish to get a second opinion from another doctor.
+If, after talking to the GP, you still feel that you want a referral, you may wish to get a second opinion from another doctor at a separate appointment.

-An assessment might be carried out by a consultant-led team in a hospital or by a mental-health team visiting your loved one at home.
+Once you’ve been referred to a specialist, an assessment might be carried out by a consultant-led team in a hospital or by a mental health team visiting you at home.
 It’s likely to involve taking a detailed medical history, physical examination, mental tests and scans.
-The specialist team will provide information and support about diagnosis and potential drug therapies, which may improve symptoms depending on the type of disease.
+The specialist team will provide information and support about diagnosis and potential medication, which may improve symptoms.

 Part of the diagnosis is made by excluding other conditions, so it’s important for the consultant to get the full picture.
 Carers, relatives and friends can help to provide this detailed background information.
 It might be helpful to keep a diary of what’s been happening or think about examples when you have noticed memory loss, and bring some notes to the meeting with the specialist.